Exile on Main St.: Nellcôte

 Richards' substance abuse frequently prevented him from attending the sessions that continued in his basement, while Jagger and Wyman were often unable to attend sessions for other reasons.
 This often left the band in the position of having to record in altered forms.
 A notable instance was the recording of one of Richards' most famous songs, "Happy".
 Recorded in the basement, Richards said in 1982, "'Happy' was something I did because I was for one time early for a session.
 There was Bobby Keys and Jimmy Miller.
 We had nothing to do and had suddenly picked up the guitar and played this riff.
 So we cut it and it's the record, it's the same.
 We cut the original track with a baritone sax, a guitar and Jimmy Miller on drums.
 And the rest of it is built up over that track.
 It was just an afternoon jam that everybody said, 'Wow, yeah, work on it'".

-The basic band for the Nellcôte sessions consisted of Richards, Keys, Mick Taylor, Charlie Watts, Nicky Hopkins, Miller (a skilled drummer in his own right who covered for the absent Watts on the aforementioned "Happy" and "Shine a Light"), and Jagger when he was available.
+The basic band for the Nellcôte sessions consisted of Richards, Keys, Mick Taylor, Charlie Watts, Nicky Hopkins, Miller (who covered for the absent Watts on the aforementioned "Happy" and "Shine a Light"), and Jagger when he was available.
 Wyman did not like the ambiance of Richards' villa and sat out many of the French sessions.
 Although Wyman is credited on only eight songs of the released album, he told Bass Player magazine that the credits are incorrect and that he actually played on more tracks than that.
-The other bass parts were credited to Taylor, Richards and session bassist Bill Plummer.
-Wyman noted in his memoir Stone Alone that there was a division between the band members and associates who freely indulged in drugs (Richards, Miller, Keys, Taylor and engineer Andy Johns) and those who abstained to varying degrees (Wyman, Watts and Jagger).
+The other bass parts were credited to Taylor, Richards and the session bassist Bill Plummer.
+Wyman noted in his memoir Stone Alone that there was a division between the band members and associates who freely indulged in drugs (Richards, Miller, Keys, Taylor and the engineer Andy Johns) and those who abstained to varying degrees (Wyman, Watts and Jagger).